 1951 CAM Dime Value

-For collectors building complete Roosevelt proof sets, a quality 1951 CAM remains reasonably available and fairly pricedโmaking it a worthwhile consideration.
+For collectors building a complete Roosevelt proof set, a quality 1951 CAM remains reasonably available and fairly priced.
+It bridges the gap between standard proofs and the rare DCAM tier, offering attractive surface contrast without the scarcity premium.

 1951 CAM Dime Price/Grade Chart